Ian Porter (politician): Campbelltown City Council

-Following Ians death a scholarship was set up in his name at Western Sydney University by Campbelltown City Council.
-This scholarship perpetuates the memory of Porter and his immense contribution to the Campbelltown community.
+Following Porter's death, a scholarship was set up in his name at Western Sydney University by Campbelltown City Council.

 Death

 Porter was diagnosed with Acute Lymphoblastic Leukaemia (ALL) in July 1998.
-After several courses of Chemotherapy he was declared in remission but doctors warned that there were chances of the cancer reappearing.
+After several courses of chemotherapy he was declared in remission but doctors warned that there were chances of the cancer reappearing.
 A bone marrow transplant provided a better chance of full remission.
 3 months after the procedure it was deemed successful.
 Porter was recovering at home in July 1999 when he contracted a common virus and was sent back to hospital.
 Due to his suppressed immunity his body could not fight the virus and Porter died on Friday 13 August 1999, two days before his 49th birthday.

 Gallery Naming

 In 1999 one of the galleries of the Campbelltown Arts Centre was renamed the Ian Porter Gallery in commemoration of Ian.

 Scholarship

 Campbelltown City Council has dedicated a scholarship to the memory of Ian.

 Porter was totally committed to his community and to the principle of access to education for all its citizens.
 In the education field Porter was a lecturer in local government administration, a long-standing member of the UWS Macarthur Council and Chairman of the UWS Macarthur Consultative Committee.
 This scholarship perpetuates the memory of Porter and his immense contribution to the Campbelltown community, which will be remembered well into the 21st Century.